How to prepare for open enrollment as an employer

 Your open enrollment communication strategy should start early and span many channels, such as:

-- Group meetings or town halls to discuss benefit changes and new offerings.
+• Group meetings or town halls to discuss benefit changes and new offerings.

-- Availability for one-on-one sessions with the HR team or benefits specialists to answer any questions.
+• Availability for one-on-one sessions with the HR team or benefits specialists to answer any questions.

-- Periodic open enrollment reminders via email updates.
+• Periodic open enrollment reminders via email updates.
 Be sure to include key enrollment dates and specific instructions.

+Using multiple communication channels helps employees make their benefit selections on time and get their questions answered.
 Allow plenty of time for questions, encourage personal conversations to explore options further, and explain your benefits to those hesitant to speak up in a group setting.

 4. Provide resources to your employees

 Many employers provide resources for educating employees about their benefit offerings.
-These resources can include webinars, benefit fairs, email campaigns, digital enrollment materials and guides, videos, health insurance marketplace updates, and presentations.

 Virtual resources are impactful because your staff can use them throughout the year, and active employees can save them for reference when the election period comes around.
+For example, if you have online benefits marketing materials for last year's open enrollment, you can make changes for 2025's enrollment and distribute the information well in advance.

 The enrollment process for health insurance can be challenging for your employees.
-So, you can consider providing an individual health insurance broker as a resource.
+So, consider providing an individual health insurance broker as a resource.
 Brokers are health insurance experts with vast knowledge about various health coverage topics, changing health reform, and rising medical care costs to guide your employees through the process.

 5. Make it easy to enroll

-To achieve this, you can create a one-stop benefit offering platform for your employees to find information and resources, complete the online application process, and enroll in the offerings they choose on a self-service basis.
+To achieve this, you can create a one-stop benefit offering platform for your employees to sign in and find information and resources.
+Your employee benefits portal should also allow them to complete the online application process and enroll in the offerings they choose on a self-service basis.
+Lastly, it should have links to the marketplace for health insurance enrollment and a chat feature ready to answer other benefit questions.

-Your virtual platform can have links to the marketplace for health insurance enrollment and a chat feature that’s ready to answer other benefit questions.
-The goal should be to direct your employees to your digital benefits platform, where they can access everything they need during the enrollment window—all in one place.
+The goal is to direct your employees to your digital benefits platform, where they can access everything they need during the enrollment window, all in one place.

 Conclusion